YonayCabrera/shopApi/Readme.md

 # SHOP-API

-## POSTGRES
+## BEFORE START YOU NEED POSTGRES

-To run your database you need install Docker
+To run your database you need install Docker before After that run this sentences on bash:
-And do the next sentences:

 - cd src/main/docker/
 - docker build -t shoptheam .